Karma (1981 film)

 Karma is a 1981 Philippine romantic drama film directed by Danny L. Zialcita from a written story by Sylvia Barretto and screenplay by Zialcita.
 The film stars Vilma Santos and Ronaldo Valdez in their respective roles as Sarah and Eric, the reincarnation of the past lovers Guada and Enrico (played by Leila Hermosa and Dante Rivero, respectively), who were killed by Limbo (played by Ruel Vernal).
 After they reincarnated, Sarah and Eric will cross paths with each other because of destiny but their love will be a center of jealousy from their respective lovers, Sara's fiance Alfredo (Tommy Abuel) and Cristy (Chanda Romero).

 Karma was released on December 25, 1981 by Sining Silangan Productions and it served as one of the entries for the 7th Metro Manila Film Festival.
 It also received accolades from various award-giving bodies, particularly the Best Actress award for Santos from the said film festival.
 The film was digitally restored and remastered by ABS-CBN Film Restoration and L'Immagine Ritrovata in 2017.

 Plot

 Cold open

-In an old and dark house somewhere in Manila, Guada enters the house and reunites with his lover Enrico and they shared a romantic night with each other.
-However, she told him that they will never see each other again but Enrico said that it will never happen.
+In an old and dark house somewhere in Manila, Guada enters the house.
+She reunites with her lover Enrico and they share a romantic night.
+Guada told Enrico they will never see each other again but he said that will never happen.
 Soon after, Limbo arrives and shows up in their room, and accuses Enrico of having a relationship with his wife.
 Limbo threatened his wife that she will go to hell and for Enrico, Limbo threatens to kill him after saying his last words but he replied back that it is just a gunshot and a body and he vows that he and Guada will be reincarnated in the world.
 Before he shoots Guada and Enrico to death, he vows that he would kill them again in the next life.
 After Limbo killed them, he committed suicide by shooting his gun at his head.